Rivaldo: São Paulo

 On 23 January 2011, Rivaldo joined São Paulo.
 He scored on his debut for them in the First Division against Linense with a wonderful goal.
 The ball was sent over from the left hand side of the pitch, before Rivaldo controlled the ball and took it over a defender using his left knee, and finished at the near post.
 He spent most part of March 2011 tending injury, but came back for following fixtures such as a 1–1 draw with Palmeiras and a 2–1 win over Corinthians.

 Rivaldo stated on his Twitter account that he would leave São Paulo by the end of the season: "I just want to inform everybody that on Saturday, it's going to be my last training session at São Paulo.
 I've been told by the club's official that this is going to be my last season here."
 He added: "I'm not saying goodbye to football yet.
 I still have a lot to accomplish.
 I just wish I could hang up my boots at the end of 2012."

 Kabuscorp

 Rivaldo joined Angolan club Kabuscorp in January 2012.
 On 18 March, Rivaldo scored a hat-trick against Recreativo Caala.
 Rivaldo left Kabuscorp in November 2012 after the expiration of his contract.

 São Caetano

-In January 2013, Rivaldo joined São Caetano, signing a deal that ran to December.
-He scored his first goal for his new club in his debut against Sport Club Corinthians Paulista, 9 February.
-During the following match against Clube Atlético Bragantino Rivaldo once again scored, although his team lost with 2–1.
+In January 2013, Rivaldo joined São Caetano of Brazil's Serie B, signing a deal that ran to December.
+He scored his first goal for his new club in his debut against Corinthians on 9 February.
+During the following match against Bragantino Rivaldo once again scored, although his team lost 2–1.
 In November 2013, he left the club due to knee problems.

-Mogi Mirim
+Second return to Mogi Mirim

 In December 2013, Rivaldo joined Mogi Mirim, signing a deal that ran until 2015.
 His son Rivaldinho played for the club.
 Rivaldo had only made one league appearance for the club when he retired in July 2015.